What Is the IRS Hardship Program?

 - Personal asset information with documentation: This includes information for all bank accounts, investments, credit cards and property, including real estate and vehicles.

-- All of your income: Provide your wages, interests and dividends.
+- All of your income: Provide information about your wages, interests and dividends.

 - Form 433-A, Form 433-B or Form 433-F: These forms are known as Collection Information Statements and are used to determine how you can satisfy an outstanding tax liability.